Tim-Spurlin/Falcon-Grant-Proposal/README.md

 - Volunteer technical support engagement
 - Security enhancement sponsorship opportunities

 This comprehensive sustainability plan ensures the FALCON system will remain fully operational and effective well beyond the grant period, providing lasting security enhancement for Churches United for the Homeless' critical community services.
+This sustainability approach directly addresses the PASS Program (O-COPS-2025-172392) requirements for ensuring long-term viability of security enhancements.

 ---